bacalhau-project/bacalhau/docs/examples/model-inference/EasyOCR/index.md

 sidebar_label: "EasyOCR"
 sidebar_position: 8
 ---

-# EasyOCR (Optical Character Recognition) on bacalhau
+# EasyOCR (Optical Character Recognition) on Bacalhau

 [![stars - badge-generator](https://img.shields.io/github/stars/bacalhau-project/bacalhau?style=social)](https://github.com/bacalhau-project/bacalhau)

 ## Introduction

 In this example tutorial, we use Bacalhau and Easy OCR to digitize paper records or for recognizing characters or extract text data from images stored on IPFS/Filecoin or on the web.
-[EasyOCR](https://www.jaided.ai/) is a ready-to-use OCR with 80+ supported languages and all popular writing scripts including Latin, Chinese, Arabic, Devanagari, Cyrillic and etc. With easy OCR you use the pretrained models or use your own fine tuned model.
+[EasyOCR](https://www.jaided.ai/) is a ready-to-use OCR with 80+ supported languages and all popular writing scripts including Latin, Chinese, Arabic, Devanagari, Cyrillic and etc. With easy OCR you use the pre-trained models or use your own fine-tuned model.

 ## TD:LR
 Using Bacalhau and Easy OCR to extract text data from images stored on the web.